zemiguel20/AirRaceGame/Documentation/Index.md

 Since the Gravity and Drag forces are already applied by the physics engine, the script algorithm does the following tasks:

 1. Calculate and apply rotations if input given
-2. Update drag strength based on the rotation transform values
+2. Update drag strength
 3. Calculate Thrust
 4. Calculate Lift
 5. Apply both Thrust and Lift

+Rotation is faster the more velocity the plane has.

+Drag value increases when turning.

 [For more details on the calculations...](PhysicsCalculations.md)